justinlevi/graphql_signed_s3_upload/README.md

 # graphql_signed_s3_upload

-This module generates an array of upload urls from input filenames
+This module generates an array of upload urls from input filenames.
+There is a dependency on the s3fs module and you must have an s3 bucket created with the appropriate permissions set.

 QUERY
 ```$xslt